jonascsantos/UniversalClipSyncAPP/README.md

 ## What it does

 The story begins with the app listening to your Clipboard.
 Just after you copy a text, you can notice a pleasant popup icon.
-Once pressed, it will open a page where you can select to target devices.
+Once pressed, it will open a page where you can select your target devices.

 ## Progress